Movie Reviews

 ★ ★ ★

 An inspired and layered mainstream extrapolation of La Jetée that falters mostly in terms of tone, and perhaps pacing (it is a bit of a meal that occasionally threatens to run away from itself).
 The last time I had seen Twelve Monkeys was on VHS in high school at a good friend's house, maybe about a year after it was released in theaters.
-In all of the time that passed since then, I'd somehow forgotten what a goofy film this can be.
+In all of the time that had passed since then, I'd somehow forgotten what a goofy film this can be.
 It's no coincidence that cartoons on television are woven into several scenes in the diegesis because tonally that seems to be what Gilliam was aiming for with his direction at various junctures.
 Sometimes this works, and other times it feels at odds with the gravity of the subject matter.
-At the very least it takes some getting used to and after refreshing my faint memories of the film with a few online discussions of its plot (which were fascinating in and of themselves), once the film began and its tenor became pronounced, part of me was longing for more or less the same narrative but played straight, without any distracting quirks or the film nodding its figurative head at the audience.
+At the very least it takes some getting used to and after refreshing my faint memories of the film with a few online discussions of its plot (which were fascinating in and of themselves), once the film began and its tenor became pronounced, part of me was longing for more or less the same narrative but played straight, without as many distracting quirks or the film nodding its figurative head at the audience.
 I guess a man-made pandemic and various Brazil-isms are rather awkward bedfellows.
 Especially in COVID times.
 Still, the film isn't without its charms, and I could see other viewers rating Twelve Monkeys higher.
-This is at times a very shrewd movie, something that might get lost in its manic tonal shifts and occasional steampunk-adjacent stylization.
-Often times the beginning or end of a given scene or shot is peppered with a curious detail or two that would be easy to overlook if one weren't paying close attention.
+This is at times a very shrewd movie, something that might get lost in its tonal shifts and occasional steampunk-adjacent stylization.
+Often times the beginning or end of a given shot or scene is peppered with a curious detail or two that would be easy to overlook if one weren't paying close attention.
 Witness, for instance, a poster for Nas's then-current masterpiece Illmatic, only on screen for the blink of an eye.
 Or the brilliant line at the end of the book signing where a somewhat pompous man utters, "Dr. Railly, I wonder if you're aware of my own studies," which is all too fitting.

 Unsolved Mysteries: A Death in Oslo